 Storage of chromatograms on the internal hard drive is configured from the HISTORIC-CHROMATOGRAM menu.
-To enable this feature, the check box must be selected.
-(See Figure 42) and the chromatograms will be saved at the end of each cycle.
-If not selected, the chromatogram will not be saved.
+To enable this feature, the check box must be selected (see Figure 45).
+When selected, chromatogram will be saved at the end of each cycle.
+If not selected, chromatogram will not be saved.

-Figure 42: Historic-Chromatogram saving menu
+Figure 45: Historic-Chromatogram saving menu

 A space of 500 Mb is configured on the hard drive.
-This will allow storage of around one month of continuous data, depending on the complexity of the analysis.
+This will allow storage of around two months of continuous data, depending on the complexity of the analysis.
 When the stored data reaches 99% capacity, the new data will overwrite the files, starting with the oldest.